 Promotion - Promotion

 .
 The accomplishments leading up to the interim and during the interim can be used for the promotion document.
 The manager is responsible for creating the promotion document and recommending a compensation increase.
-Note: Promotion documents are only required if the team member move results in a promotion.
-For lateral moves, we do not require promotion documents.The team member does not complete the interim period successful or decides that the manager track is not something they want to pursue, and moves back to their role prior to the interim period.
+Note: Promotion documents are only required if the team member's move results in a promotion.
+For lateral moves, we do not require promotion documents.The team member does not complete the interim period successfully or decides that the manager track is not something they want to pursue, and moves back to their role prior to the interim period.

-Irrespective of the outcome, when the interim period ends, the manager should review the Criteria For Eligibility for the Interim Bonus and submit an interim bonus request for the team member.
+Regardless of the outcome, when the interim period ends, the manager should review the Criteria For Eligibility for the Interim Bonus and submit an interim bonus request for the team member.
 Please ensure that the full bonus calculation is laid out in a comment of the bonus submission.

 Interviews are not required role Acting roles as they generally do not end in promotion, nor are direct reports in Workday generally moved to Acting managers.
 The process for selecting someone for an acting position is: